lancew/ijf_ical/README.md

 To simple use the feed, you use this url: https://raw.githubusercontent.com/lancew/ijf_ical/master/ijf.ics

-To use the script that calculates the distances of the world tour renL
+To use the script that calculates the distances of the world tour.

 carton exec perl distance_calculator.pl